 - Pan Fry

 I have done both, but went for pan frying here.
 I like the extra crispiness they get on the outside when pan frying, but they are pretty darn good baked as well.
-If you don’t have a quality non-stick frying pan, you will probably need a little spray of oil to prevent the falafel from sticking.
-To avoid oil completely, just bake ’em.
-Both options are delicious.
+If you don’t have a quality non-stick frying pan, you will probably need a few tablespoons of oil to prevent the falafel from sticking.
+The oil also helps them get a delicious crisp.

-You can also make a Falafel bowl by serving over a bed of brown rice or farro, with all the same ingredients.
-Or make a Falafel salad!
+You can also make a Falafel nourish bowl by serving over a bed of brown rice or farro, with all the same ingredients.

 If you make this recipe, let me know how it goes!
 Rate it, leave a comment and tag a photo @noracooksplantbased on Instagram.
 Enjoy!

-Inspired by Minimalist Baker.
+Adapted from Minimalist Baker.

 Scoop out about 2 tablespoons at a time and shape into a ball, then slightly flatten into a disc.
-Repeat until all the dough is used; you will have about 16-20 discs.
+Repeat until all the dough is used; you will have about 12 discs.

 To bake: Line a baking sheet with parchment paper or a silicone mat and pre-heat the oven to 350 degrees.
 Add the falafel discs and bake for 15 minutes, then flip and bake 10 minutes more.

 - May use gluten-free flour in place of the all purpose flour with varied results.